mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 The first step in migrating to 1.4.4 is following the [Localization Changes](#localization-changes) section below.
 Once that is done, switch to the `1.4.4-preview` branch on steam by following the [instructions](https://github.com/tModLoader/tModLoader/wiki/tModLoader-guide-for-players#to-access-13-legacy-tmodloader-and-other-beta-options).
 Launch tModLoader, make sure it says `Terraria v1.4.4.9` and `tModLoader v2023.4.x.y Preview` in the corner.
 Next, visit the Workshop->Develop Mods menu in game and click on the "Run tModPorter" button.
 After that completed, you are ready to open Visual Studio and begin working on updating parts of the code that tModPorter either couldn't port or left a comment with instructions (to find all comments, first, go to Tools -> Options -> Environment -> Task List, and add `tModPorter` as a custom token.
 Then close it, and opening View -> Task List will list all comments, where you can also use the search bar to filter specific comments).
 As 1.4.4 continues to update during this beta period, you might need to "Run tModPorter" again if an update breaks something.

 ## Localization Changes
 The largest change to tModLoader is that localization is now done fully in the `.hjson` localization files.
 You **MUST** follow the [Migrating from 1.4.3 to 1.4.4](https://github.com/tModLoader/tModLoader/wiki/Localization#migrating-from-143-to-144) instructions.
 Failure to do this step will make porting a mod extremely tedious.
+More details can be found in [Localization Changes details](#localization-changes-details).

 ## New Vanilla Features
 Terraria 1.4.4 has many new features and changes.
 The [1.4.4 changelog](https://terraria.wiki.gg/wiki/1.4.4) details these changes.
 Modders should be aware of the changes in case they would impact the balance or functionality of their mods.
 For example, `NPC` can now have 20 buffs and `Player` can now have 44 buffs by default.